Where to Apply

 SELECTING A MAJOR

 You can view our majors here.
-With over 26 different academic programs, UC Merced offers a number of programs to help prepare you for your future goals.
+UC Merced offers a number of programs to help prepare you for your future goals.

 - At UC Merced, we understand that you might not yet know your chosen field of study as a high school student, so we encourage you to select a major that you are interested in pursuing or just apply undeclared.